Bureau of Automotive Repair History and Overview

 - Helps to keep California’s air clean by reducing air pollution produced by motor vehicles

-BAR was established within the Department of Consumer Affairs (DCA) in 1972 with the enactment of the Automotive Repair Act (Act) (Senate Bill 51, Beilenson, Chapter 1578, Statutes of 1971).
-In response to consumer and industry concerns about fraud and incompetence in the auto repair business, the Act established BAR as the licensing and regulating authority over automotive repair dealers.
+BAR was established within DCA in 1972 following enactment of the Automotive Repair Act (Act) (Senate Bill [SB] 51 [Beilenson, Chapter 1578, Statutes of 1971]).
+In response to consumer and industry concerns about fraud and incompetence in the auto repair industry, the Act established BAR as the licensing and regulating authority over automotive repair dealers.
+The Act also gave BAR authority to license and regulate stations and individuals that perform services in the areas of lamp and brake inspection and repair.

 In 1982, California became the 20th state in the nation to adopt a vehicle inspection and maintenance (Smog Check) program.
-Pursuant to authority granted by SB 33 (Presley, Chapter 892, Statutes of 1982), BAR became the administrator of the program in 1984.
+Pursuant to authority granted by SB 33 (Presley, Chapter 892, Statutes of 1982), BAR became the administrator of the California Smog Check Program in 1984.

-For more than 40 years, BAR has helped California consumers keep their cars on the road.
-From its headquarters in Sacramento and 12 field offices stationed throughout the State, BAR serves many functions and offers various programs aimed at promoting the protection of Californians.
+For more than 40 years, BAR has helped to protect California consumers.
+From its headquarters in Rancho Cordova and 12 field offices stationed throughout the state, BAR serves many functions and administers various programs aimed at protecting Californians.

-BAR licenses and regulates automotive repair dealers and official stations and mechanics in the areas of lamp, brake, and smog device inspection and repair.
+BAR licenses and regulates automotive repair dealers and official stations and technicians in the areas of lamp, brake, and smog device inspection and repair.

 BAR mediates complaints, investigates violations, and takes action against licensees and unlicensed individuals who fail to comply with the Act or regulations adopted pursuant to the Act.